vacuumlabs/react-custom-validation/README.md

 Throttling for validity computations, in milliseconds.
 If not specified, default value of 100 is used.

+#### `typingDebounce` (optional)

+Time to wait after last user's type before validation is shown, in milliseconds.
+If not specified, default value of 1000 is used.

+Note that setting this option to infinite (very long) time will result in the validation results being shown only on blur or submit.

 ### Provided props

 The validated React component gets three new props (apart from all props that